GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-cisco-asr/index.md

 ---
-title: How to set up VPN between Cisco ASR and Cloud VPN
+title: How to set up VPN between Cisco ISR and Cloud VPN
-description: Learn how to build site-to-site IPsec VPN between Cisco ASR and Cloud VPN.
+description: Learn how to build site-to-site IPsec VPN between Cisco ISR and Cloud VPN.
 author: ashishverm
-tags: Compute Engine, Cloud VPN, Cisco ASR
+tags: Compute Engine, Cloud VPN, Cisco ISR
 date_published: 2017-08-25
 ---

-This guide walks you through the process to configure the Cisco ASR 1000 for integration with the [Google Cloud VPN Services][cloud_vpn].
+This guide walks you through the process to configure the Cisco ISR 4000 for integration with the [Google Cloud VPN Services][cloud_vpn].
 This information is provided as an example only.
 Please note that this guide is not meant to be a comprehensive overview of IPsec and assumes basic familiarity with the IPsec